 Show Notes

 Episode 91.
-Depression & Faith w/ Dr. Anthony Isacco
+Hope Amid Depression w/ Dr. Anthony Isacco

 Episode 91.
-Depression & Faith w/ Dr. Anthony Isacco
+Hope Amid Depression w/ Dr. Anthony Isacco

-How can I better support my loved one who suffers with mental illness?
+How can I help my loved one who is suffering with depression?

 Anthony Isacco, PhD is program director, professor, and head of clinical research in the new MS in clinical psychology program at Saint Mary’s University of Minnesota.
 He is a licensed psychologist and is the principal of a small private practice focused on helping clergy, seminarians, and women religious live healthy, holy, and happy lives in their vocations.
 He is a graduate of Franciscan University of Steubenville (BA), Boston College (MA), and Loyola University of Chicago (PhD).
 Dr. Isacco lives in Pittsburgh, PA with his wife and four daughters.